Frequently Asked Questions

 Thank you for your consideration and we hope that you and your companion enjoy your visit!

 Mondays and Fridays are generally the slowest days of the week.
 Also there are fewer visitors in the Spring and Fall (other than the holiday weekends.)
 Rainy days are also a great day to visit because all rides and shows operate with the exception of the Climbing Tower.

 - Download: Clark's Bears Ride Rules & Restrictions [44 KB pdf]

 If you visit www.whitemountaincentralrr.com you will be able to find many details about all the locomotives and other rolling stock.

 Clark's offers a variety of discounts during the season.
 Here's where you can find them.

-- SENIOR RATE: Tickets for guests ages 65 year of age or older are $21.
+- SENIOR RATE: Tickets for guests ages 65 year of age or older are $24 in advance and $27 day of.
 Please ask for the senior discount when purchasing your tickets.

-- MILITARY RATE: Tickets for U.S. active, retired, veteran personnel and card carrying dependents are $21 with valid ID.
+- MILITARY RATE: Tickets for U.S. active, retired, veteran personnel and card carrying dependents are $24 in advance and $27 day of with valid ID.